BoyuanZhao/BoyuanZhao.github.io/_pages/about.md

 # Other stuff
-<p>I am a good distance runner and an Irish/Scottish flute player.
+<p>I am a decent distance runner and an Irish/Scottish flute player.
 I can also speak Spanish (B2 level) and Portuguese at intermediate level.</p>

 # Recent Academic activities
   <li> Attended 'Beyond Uniform Hyperbolicity II' at ICTP Trieste, June 2025.